StanSkrivanek/git_basics/lesson_03.md

 We know that SHA-1 generate hash number that is directly related to content of data, therefore blob and tree can have an identical hash.

-But commit hash will be **always** different for each user even if content of commit will be identical because commit contain extra information (metadata) as name of commiter and date and time of commit.
+But commit hash will be **always** different for each user even if content of commit will be identical because commit contain extra information (metadata) as name of committer and date and time of commit.

 > _different user_ and/or _different day/time_ **=** _different SHA-1 hash_